w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/testing-with-users.md

 status: developing
 ---

-Tests with users who need :term[audio description] were conducted and fixed issues based on findings.
+The organization conducted tests with users who need :term[audio description] and fixed issues based on findings.

 * Type of disabilities each user had
 * Number of users (for each type)